-I’m proud to be a member of the British Columbia Civil Rights Association and I commend the organization to all who care about justice, civil rights and institutional accountability.
+I commend the British Columbia Civil Rights Association to all who care about justice, civil rights and institutional accountability.
 The organization is supported by members, donors and foundations such as the the BC Law Foundation, The Vancouver Foundation and others.
 However, funding is always lacking while issues never are.

 - Sobering centres – A group of non-profit organizations, along with police, health authorities, first responders and housing groups will be convened by the BCCLA to discuss how to save the lives of those who are arrested for being drunk, high or otherwise intoxicated in public.